Fishtix/Fishtix/README.md

-My name is Riley Sikes
+My name is Riley Sikes,
-I am an aspiring programmer and game developer
+I am an aspiring programmer and game developer,
 I hope my code is useful to you all :)

 <!---